-The second matter resolved by the Order relates to training exams and was discovered by KPMG in late 2018.
+(b) The second matter resolved by the Order relates to training exams and was discovered by KPMG in late 2018.
 Some of the firm's professionals shared the answers to open-book tests that were administered in connection with internal, firm-sponsored training.
 In the context of investigating the training exams, KPMG discovered that prior to 2016, certain individuals had manipulated the hyperlink associated with the training exams to ensure passing scores.
 KPMG immediately reported this misconduct to its regulators, and KPMG's Board of Directors established a Special Committee to oversee the investigation conducted by outside counsel.

 The Order censured KPMG for violating PCAOB Rule 3500T and other standards.
 Rule 3500T requires KPMG and associated persons to comply with ethics standards mandated by the American Institute of Certified Public Accountants.
-The Order also found that the violations of 3500T caused KPMG to fail to be in compliance with PCAOB QC Section 20.09, which requires firms to establish policies and procedures that provide reasonable assurance that personnel "perform all professional responsibilities with integrity."
-The Order ordered the firm to cease and desist from committing or causing any future violations of PCAOB Rule 3500T and imposed a \$50 million civil monetary penalty and remedial undertakings upon the firm.
+The Order also found that the violations of Rule 3500T caused KPMG to fail to be in compliance with PCAOB QC Section 20.09, which requires firms to establish policies and procedures that provide reasonable assurance that personnel "perform all professional responsibilities with integrity."
+The Order required the firm to cease and desist from committing or causing any future violations of PCAOB Rule 3500T and imposed a \$50 million civil monetary penalty and remedial undertakings upon the firm.
 The remedial undertakings obligate the firm to take certain actions, including but not limited to an internal review of the firm's policies and procedures related to ethics and integrity and the completion of the Special Committee's investigation related to the training exams.
 KPMG agreed to provide the SEC with reports summarizing the review and investigation.
-The review and investigation will be evaluated by an independent, thirdparty consultant retained by KPMG, and the firm has begun additional ethics and integrity training to its professionals.
+The review and investigation have been evaluated by an independent, third-party consultant retained by KPMG, the reports provided to the SEC, and for the past year the firm has been providing additional ethics and integrity training to its professionals.